Erskine (WA)

 Residential development activity is slightly higher than average within Erskine when compared nationally

-Demand is significantly outpacing supply, which typically puts upward pressure on prices and increases competition among buyers.
-New dwellings are developed at an average expected construction cost value of $506,000, indicating a focus on the premium market with high-end developments.
-This financial year has seen $431,000 in commercial approvals registered, demonstrating the area's residential nature.
-Compared to Greater Perth, Erskine records markedly lower building activity, at 83.0% below the regional average per person.
-This constrained new construction usually reinforces demand and pricing for existing properties.
+The demand significantly outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
+Developers focus on the premium market with high-end developments, as evidenced by an average dwelling construction cost value of $506,000.
+This financial year, Erskine has registered $431,000 in commercial approvals, demonstrating its residential nature.
+Compared to Greater Perth, Erskine records markedly lower building activity, with 83.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing properties.

-The location has approximately 418 people per dwelling approval, reflecting an established area with a future projection of adding 1,990 residents by 2041 (from the latest AreaSearch quarterly estimate).
+The location preserves its suburban nature, with 75.0% detached houses and 25.0% attached dwellings approved.
+There are approximately 418 people per dwelling approval in Erskine, reflecting an established area.
+Future projections estimate Erskine to add 1,941 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
-New building activity shows 75.0% detached houses and 25.0% attached dwellings, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.

 Frequently Asked Questions - Development